 Dinner is simple, just sandwiches.
 Hershel apologizes over and over, but Beth shakes her head.

 "Daddy this is fine.
 It's fine.
 I'm not very hungry anyway."
 She gives him a smile that she hopes convinces him further that this is enough.

 "I think these sandwiches are a lot better than my cooking anyhow."
 His chuckle is so familiar.
 It's like his smell.
 It's home and it makes her eyes tear up which of course he notices.
 "Ah Bethy, don't cry honey."

 "You just stop that.
 You did what you had to and your brother knew that."
-Hershel is giving her a look, but she sees the love in his eyes, blue like hers.
+Hershel is giving her a look, but she sees the love in his blue eyes, blue like hers.
 The skin around them has a few more folds and wrinkles then it did the last time she saw him.

-"I won't pretend to know what happened between you and your brother, I think it had something to do with Daryl Dixon, but Shawn knew.." he continues on for a minute, but it doesn't matter though, Hershel lost her at Daryl's name.
+"I won't pretend to know what happened between you and your brother, I think it had something to do with Daryl Dixon, but Shawn knew.." he continues on for a minute, it doesn't matter though, Hershel lost her at Daryl's name.
 It's the first time anyone has said it out loud since that summer.
 She never spoke it unless it was in her sleep and she did dream about him, she still does.